Patellofemoral pain syndrome

 There may also be problems with the alignment of the limbs between the hips and the ankles or muscular imbalances especially in the quadriceps muscles at the front of the thigh.

-If there is a biomechanical dysfunction, a detailed assessment of the lower limb mechanics should be carried out to determine whether foot orthotics will help to provide optimum alignment and function, reducing stress at the patellofemoral joint.
+If there is a biomechanical dysfunction, a detailed assessment of the lower limb mechanics should be carried out to determine whether bespoke insoles will help to provide optimum alignment and function, reducing stress at the patellofemoral joint.